rbind/DivingIntoGeneticsAndGenomics/content/post/2018-06-29-hugo-academic-theme-blog-down-deployment-some-details.md

 >For advanced customization of the style, you can link custom CSS assets (relative to your root static/css) from your config.toml using `custom_css = ["custom.css"]`.

-so, to overide Academic’s default styles.
+so, to override Academic’s default styles.
 First, define `custom_css = ["override.css"]` in `config.toml`.
 Then I created the file `static/css/custom.css`, relative to your website root (i.e. not in the themes directory).
 Add your custom CSS to this file.I copy the `/themes/hugo-academic/layouts/partials/css/academic.css` to `static/css/custom.css` and modified line 124 as shown above.

 read more on the Hugo academic page for more tutorials https://sourcethemes.com/academic/docs/writing-markdown-latex/#links